hotNipi/node-red-contrib-ui-level/README.md

 `msg.control = {seg2:60}` _to change high segement value only._

-If peak mode used, it can be turned to hold peak permanently and then reset peak manually.
-`msg.control = {peakreset:"reset"}` _to turn on permanent hold or if already in this mode, just reset peak._

-`msg.control = {peakreset:"auto"}` _to change peak mode delay based._

 ## Performance alert
 This widget is not perfect choice to display high-frequent data changes like audio or similar.